King in the North

-- Bran, the Builder, founder of house Stark and the first King in the North, builder of Winterfell castle and the Wall.
+- Bran the Builder, founder of house Stark and the first King in the North, builder of Winterfell, Storm's End castles and the Wall.

-- King Jon, built the castle of White Harbor after driving away sea raiders.
+- King Jon Stark, built the castle of White Harbor after driving away sea raiders.

-- King Rickard, son of Jon, defeated the Marsh King extending their kingdom to include the Neck.
+- King Rickard Stark, son of Jon, defeated the Marsh King extending their kingdom to include the Neck.

-- King Rodrik, son of Rickard, won Bear Island from the ironborn in a wrestling match and awarded it to House Mormont.
+- King Rodrik Stark, son of Rickard, won Bear Island from the ironborn in a wrestling match and awarded it to House Mormont.

-- King Brandon Ice Eyes, great-grandson of Edrick
+- King Brandon the Ice Eyes, great-grandson of Edrick

 - King Jorah Stark

 - Torrhen the King Who Knelt, who bent the knee to Aegon the Conqueror, making the North part of the Seven Kingdoms.